Snorkels Search

 Comparison: not all Air Rams are equal in performance.

+It is preferable for the Air Ram to have an open face without a screen because the screen deflects the airflow.
 The surface ratio of the open face to outlet aperture must be a minimum of 1.4:1.
 If the ratio is lesser, it will be insufficient to create the cyclone action that separates heavy contaminants effectively.

 Approximately 30% of the incoming airflow (above 25kph / 15mph) is used in the separation process.